 Ken Avery begins his 11th year as Gardener.

-In The Friend’s Newsletter, The Fringed Gentian™ Vol 17 No.1 Jan 1969, Martha Crone would write:
+In the Friend’s Newsletter, The Fringed Gentian™ Vol 17 No.1 Jan 1969, Martha Crone wrote:

 “How pleasant the isolating peace of snow and the beauty of trees and bush covered with sparkling ice.
 It is a country of whiteness accented by the dark evergreens.
 Many plants have already advanced toward a new year.
 Although all was quiet and so carefully protected, nature was at work and smiles again with the coming of spring.”

-Planning for the new Garden Shelter was going forward, but Friends President Catherine Faragher published this note in the newsletter:
+Planning for the new Garden Shelter would now go forward, but with one slight hurdle: Friends President Catherine Faragher published this note in the winter newsletter:

 “Mrs. Martha Crone, Editor, has been holding up the Fringed Gentian™ publication with the hope that she might include some concrete news of the proposed New Shelter Building for the garden.
 Mr. W. H. Tusler and his committee has been at work.
 He has been taking time to convince Superintendent of Parks, Mr. Robert Ruhe, that our desire for a small building is not based upon the fact that we are trying to limit the enjoyment of the garden to a small, select group of people.
 We merely want to preserve the lovely tranquility of that small oasis which is so unique within a teeming city.
 Watch for your next Fringed Gentian™ with more news of our project and our announcement of our Annual Meeting.”